NCES CCD 2024-25 28 schools TX

 Lewisville school enrollment varies 44× across entities

 Lewisville school enrollment ranges from 91 students (lowest) to 4,001 students (highest), a spread of 3,910 students.
-That ratio is among the widest observed and reflects extreme heterogeneity inside a single city, small specialty programs sit alongside large comprehensive campuses, often serving very different family demographics inside walking distance.
-Per-school staffing, programme depth, and capital-renovation cycles often diverge inside the same city based on enrollment shape, a 200-student magnet runs a different operational model than a 2,000-student comprehensive high school.
+That ratio is among the widest observed and reflects extreme heterogeneity inside a single city, with small specialty programs listed alongside large comprehensive campuses.
+Per-school staffing and program breadth can differ sharply at opposite ends of that enrollment range, so the city average should not be treated as a typical campus.

 Lewisville operates 5 school districts — among the most fragmented governance structures in the country